 One wonders what would it have taken to pulverise in the bud this perception that Obama is a Good Man, all grace and moderation.
 For instance, what if he was a war criminal who had dropped tens of thousands of bombs per year on seven Muslim-majority countries from Somalia to Pakistan?
 Or used drones to liquidate hundreds of innocent Muslims as part of the ‘most extensive global terrorism campaign the world has yet seen‘?
 What if he had personally approved every Muslim name on a hypothetical ‘kill list’ and signed off on drone strikes himself at ‘Terror Tuesday’ meetings, all in the utmost secrecy?
 Would we still think of him as dignity personified if he had then joked about the extrajudicial killings for which he was responsible, not just to his aides but at public functions?

 Suppose Obama had failed to end the wars in Iraq and Afghanistan or close Guantanamo Bay.
 Suppose he had doubled to 130-odd the number of countries in which U.S. Special Operations forces covertly carry out the dirty work of empire.
 Imagine he had armed one of the most repressive regimes on Earth with cluster bombs so that it could slaughter thousands of civilians in Yemen, or that he had refueled its fighter jets before each deadly sortie.
-And just think: if this ‘unique human being’ hadn’t been so ‘compassionate’ and ‘understated’, so enamoured of ‘consensual solutions’, perhaps he might have sought or helped to overthrow the governments of at least four foreign countries.
+And just think: if this ‘unique human being’ hadn’t been so ‘compassionate’ and ‘understated’, so enamoured of ‘consensual solutions’, perhaps he might have sought or helped to overthrow the governments of at least three foreign countries.

-What if, after describing himself as a ‘stalwart friend’ of Israel, Obama had done more to shield the Jewish state from ‘international pressure at the United Nations than any of his predecessors’?
+What if, after describing himself as a ‘stalwart friend’ of Israel, Obama had done more to shield the self-proclaimed Jewish state from ‘international pressure at the United Nations than any of his predecessors’?
 If he had approved a new military aid package to Israel worth a record $38bn over 10 years?
 If he had wriggled out of condemning the ethnic cleansing of Palestine by affirming Israel’s right to defend itself, which does not exist in law?
 What if he had helped to re-arm the settler-colonial entity as it massacred Gazans during Operation Protective Edge [sic] in 2014?
 Indeed, what if Obama had exported more arms overall than any POTUS since the end of World War II?